allpro/form-manager/README.md

 If you have a complex form configuration, it's can even go its own file, like `formConfig.js`.

-If you are already use some helpers, like a validation system, it can be easily integrate with FM events and configuration.
+If you already use other helpers, like a validation system, it can be easily integrate with FM events and configuration.
 **Every feature in FM is designed to be easily extended or overridden.**